dieterich-lab/ImmunOMICS/README.md

 docker run -t -v ${SNK_REPO}:/SNK_REPO -v $(pwd):/CUR_DIR -e USERID=$UID aminale/test:firstpush "snakemake --cores all all --snakefile /SNK_REPO/src/snakefile --directory /CUR_DIR --configfile /SNK_REPO/src/config.yml --printshellcmds"

 ```
-A pre-compiled Docker image including snakemake pipeline is housed on the DockerHub 'aminale/immun2sev:firstpush'.
+A pre-compiled all in one Docker image including snakemake pipeline is housed on the DockerHub 'aminale/immun2sev:firstpush'.
 You can download and use the Docker image as follow:

 ```bash
 # download the Docker image